BatteryDie/Cool-Live-Captions/BUILD.md

 2. Configure and build with your preferred GCC/Clang toolchain (examples below).
 Run the produced `bin/coollivecaptions` executable.
 3. To provide models for testing, you have several options:
     - Manual model: place model files directly into the per-user models folder (see above).
-      1. Download `april-english-dev-01110_en.april` model from: [https://abb128.github.io/april-asr/models.html](https://abb128.github.io/april-asr/models.html)
-      2. Place the model file into your models folder (created on first run or by installer):
+      1. Place the model file into your models folder (created on first run or by installer):
          - Windows: `%LOCALAPPDATA%/coollivecaptions/models`
          - macOS: `~/Library/Application Support/com.batterydie.coollivecaptions/models`
          - Linux: `~/.coollivecaptions/models`